RetroDECK/ES-DE/INSTALL-DEV.md

 Download the Visual Studio Build Tools (choose Visual Studio Community edition): \
 [https://visualstudio.microsoft.com/downloads](https://visualstudio.microsoft.com/downloads)

-It seems as if Microsoft has dropped support for installing the Build Tools without the Visual Studio IDE, at least I've been unable to find a way to exclude it.
-But I just pretend it's not installed and use VSCode instead which works perfectly fine.

 During installation, choose the Desktop development with C++ workload with the following options (version details may differ):